 Plus, if you find that you’re better able to update, manage and create a beautiful user experience with Showit, your SEO will improve.
 Google likes websites that people like exploring.
 (As opposed to a clunky, hard-to-use website that you can hardly work your way around.)

 A lot of Showit users are photographers, but this is because these are visual business owners who care a lot about how their websites look!
-As such, Showit previously focused a lot of attention towards this group.
+As such, Showit previously focused a lot of attention on this group.
 However, Showit now caters to all creative businesses in general — because we all want to look good!